 Last semester I was tasked as a graduate teaching assistant, and the most challenging part during the transition was to keep the communication going with my students.
 Most of my students had part-time jobs at the time, and most of them lost focus on their academic progress since they had difficulties in managing their time between work and school.
 Many of them missed their assignment deadlines, resulting in bad grades at the end of the semester.

-Patricia, another G.A., had the following challenge,
+Patricia, another graduate assistant, had the following challenge,

 But I was teaching a freshman Biology lab which had to transition online.
 These labs are very hands on and it was difficult to simulate that experience.
 The timing of labs also had to be adjusted to fit into one Zoom session with free accounts available to us.
 Students were given more assignments who had a difficult time sticking to deadlines in the wake of the pandemic.
 We were expected to be lenient but a lot of students took advantage of the situation.
 That made fair grading even tougher.